 Thai Food at Thai Pavilion, Taj Vivanta Hyderabad

 Cliché would say that food was good, but let me tell you what I ate and what I liked.
-Raw Papaya salad as an appetizer had typical sugar and spicy flavors of Thailand.
+Raw Papaya salad as an appetizer had the typical sugar and spicy flavors of Thailand.
 And honestly, I would not have made out that it is raw Papaya if I was not told.
-Then came a Thai version of Chaat i.e. crispy noodles in a tart like presentation along with Coriander soup.
+Then came a Thai version of Chaat i.e. crispy noodles in a tart-like presentation along with Coriander soup.
 Yod Ma Prao Himmapan or Palm Hearts was good, it looked too hard to be cut but the knife went easily through it.
-Besides this I had spring rolls, red curry, jasmine rice and must have for vegetarians – tofu
+Besides this, I had spring rolls, red curry, jasmine rice, and a must-have for vegetarians – Tofu

 Overall, I was very happy with the vegetarian spread that I got and the new things that I got to try.
-I was told that most ingredients are imported from Thailand, especially the spices and the vegetables.
-Do we ever realize the amount of planning, effort, and resources that go behind a good looking and tasty meal on our table?
+I was told that most ingredients are imported from Thailand, especially spices and vegetables.
+Do we ever realize the amount of planning, effort, and resources that go behind a good-looking and tasty meal on our table?

 This is my first detailed restaurant review.
-Tell me would you like them more often…
+Tell me if would you like them more often…